salehbaf/wellness-habit-tracker/README.md

 # 🌱 Daily Wellness Habit Tracker

-This is a simple wellness app I built using React Native + Expo.
-The goal was to make something that helps track small habits daily without feeling too serious just something light to encourage consistency.
+This is a simple mobile app I built using **React Native + Expo** to help users stay consistent with small daily habits.
+It’s designed to be light, casual, and fun something that helps without feeling too serious or overwhelming.

 ---

 ## ✅ Features

-- Add your own habits (ex: drink water, meditate, take a walk)
+- Add your own custom habits (e.g., *drink water*, *meditate*, *take a walk*)
-- Automatically shows a random motivational quote and greeting depending on the time of day
+- Displays a motivational quote + greeting based on the time of day
-- Emojis are automatically picked based on keywords like "water" → 💧, "walk" → 🌳, etc.
+- Automatically adds emojis to habits based on keywords (e.g., `"water"` → 💧)
-- You can check habits off when you complete them (✔️)
+- Tap to check habits off as completed
-- Long press on a habit to delete it
+- Long-press to delete habits
-- Tracks your current streak
+- Tracks current streak
-- Saves everything locally on your device
+- All data saved locally with AsyncStorage

 ---

-## 📱 Built With
-- Built with React Native (Expo)
+## 📋 Project Workflow

+This project followed an Agile-inspired workflow:

+- Created a backlog of core features and tasks
+- Planned iterations using simple issue tracking
+- Manually tested features at each stage
+- Documented decisions and architecture in this repo

+---

+## 🧠 Architecture Decisions

-- Uses React Hooks for state management
+- Chose React Native with Expo for fast mobile deployment and testing
-- Stores data using AsyncStorage
-- Smooth little animations with LayoutAnimation
-- All styled manually with React Native's StyleSheet
+- Used local storage with AsyncStorage to avoid login/setup barriers
+- Avoided third-party UI kits to keep the app lightweight and customized
+- Designed all UI with accessibility and speed in mind

 ---